sashakid/ios-guide/Main/9_swift.md

 }
 ```

 This way of having inner reference types is an expensive operation that requires many calls to `malloc/free` and a significant reference counting overhead each time you copy. `COW` enables value types to be referenced when they are copied just like reference types.
 The real copy only happens when you have an already existing strong reference and you are trying to modify that copy.
+The Swift Standard library implements this set of mechanisms for some value types such as `Array`, where the value will be copied only upon mutation, and even then, only if it has more than one reference to it, because if this value is uniquely referenced, it doesn’t need to copy, it can be just mutated on the reference.
+So, just assign to a variable or pass an `Array` to a function doesn’t necessarily means it’ll be copied and that really improve the performance.

 ```swift
 let array = [1,2,3] //address A